igmmgi/EegFun.jl/docs/src/demos/plot_databrowser.md

 This demo demonstrates the interactive databrowser for exploring and analyzing EEG data in real-time.

-This demo demonstrates the interactive databrowser for exploring and analyzing EEG data in real-time.

 ### What is the Databrowser?

 The databrowser is an interactive visualization tool for navigating through EEG data: